-We are the first European TLD registry to be registered by the EU Eco-Management and Audit Scheme (EMAS).
+We are the first European TLD registry to be registered by the EU Eco-Management and Audit Scheme (EMAS) since 2012.

 We have taken an environmentally responsible approach to managing our TLDs for many years.

-The EMAS registration formalises our ongoing activities and demonstrates our public commitment to further improving our environmental footprint.
+The EMAS registration formalises our ongoing activities and demonstrates our public commitment to improving our environmental footprint even further.
 These activities include but are not limited to:

-- Resource efficiency: Reducing the environmental impact of transport through the implementation of a plan for the introduction of greener corporate cars is just one of the ways that we intend to reduce emissions.
+- Resource efficiency: Our plan to reduce the environmental impact of transport through the introduction of greener corporate cars is just one of the ways that we intend to reduce emissions.

-- Corporate involvement: We believe in promoting its sustainability programme internally to members of staff so as to enhance the involvement of its employees in environmental activities and projects.
+- Corporate involvement: We promote the sustainability programme internally to members of staff, in order to enhance their involvement in environmental activities and projects.

-- Responsible events: When organising conferences and events for accredited registrars or participating in industry trade fairs and meetings, we apply environmental criteria from the United Nations Environment Programme (UNEP) meeting guide to ensure that these events, and associated travel, are as environmentally sound as possible.
+- Responsible events: When organising conferences and events for accredited registrars, or participating in industry trade fairs and meetings, we apply environmental criteria from the United Nations Environment Programme (UNEP) meeting guide to ensure that these events (and their associated travel) are as environmentally sound as possible.

 Policy and objectives